fluxcd/website/content/en/flux/installation/bootstrap/github.md

 ## GitHub Organization

-If you want to bootstrap Flux for a repository owned by an GitHub organization, it is recommended to creat a dedicated user for Flux under your organization.
+If you want to bootstrap Flux for a repository owned by an GitHub organization, it is recommended to create a dedicated user for Flux under your organization.

 Generate a GitHub PAT for the Flux user that can create repositories by checking all permissions under `repo`.